AbdullahNaveeed/Nike-clone/README.md

 To run the project locally, use the following command: npm start
-This will start the development server, and the app will be available at http://localhost:3000.
+This will start the development server, and the app will be available at localhost

 License